 - a.
 Protection of Keys.
 Public and private keys shall be protected against unauthorized modification and substitution. - b.
 Generation, Handling, Disposal and Destruction.
 Procedures shall be in place to ensure proper generation, handling, and disposal of keys as well as the destruction of outdated keying material. - c.
 Safeguarding of Keys.
 Procedures shall be in place to safeguard all cryptographic material, including certificates.
 OITS staff must retain custody of keys or copies of keys for safekeeping. - 14.
 Enforcement Procedures.
 Violations of information security policies and procedures may result in loss or limitations on use of information resources, disciplinary action, up to and including separation from employment at the department, an end to employment or contractual relationship, and referral for civil or criminal prosecution as provided by law. - 15.
 Review Procedures.
-This operating procedure will be reviewed and revised as deemed appropriate, every 365 days or when a significant change occurs, whichever occurs first.
-This review, and, if needed, updating, will be performed by the ISM under the guidance of the CIO.
+The Department will review this operating procedure annually or when a significant change occurs, whichever occurs first, and revise as deemed appropriate; refer to Appendix A: Policy Review and Revision.
+This review and, if needed, updates will be performed by the ISM under the guidance of the CIO.